GoogleCloudPlatform/tensorflow-recommendation-wals/README.md

 ### Deploy the Airflow service

+#### Option 1 (recommended): Use Cloud Composer
+Cloud Composer is the GCP managed service for Airflow.
+It is in beta at the time this code is published.

+1. Create a new Cloud Composer environment in your project:

+    CC_ENV=composer-recserve

+    gcloud beta composer environments create $CC_ENV --location us-central1

+This process takes a few minutes to complete.

+2. Get the name of the Cloud Storage bucket created for you by Cloud Composer:

+    gcloud beta composer environments describe $CC_ENV \
+      --location us-central1 --format="csv[no-heading](config.dagGcsPrefix)" | sed 's/.\{5\}$//'

+In the output, you see the location of the Cloud Storage bucket, like this:

+    gs://[region-environment_name-random_id-bucket]

+This bucket contains subfolders for DAGs and plugins.

+3. Set a shell variable that contains the path to that output:

+    export AIRFLOW_BUCKET="gs://[region-environment_name-random_id-bucket]"

+4. Copy the DAG training.py file to the dags folder in your Cloud Composer bucket:

+    gsutil cp airflow/dags/training.py ${AIRFLOW_BUCKET}/dags

+5. Import the solution plugins to your composer environment:

+    gcloud beta composer environments storage plugins import \
+      --location us-central1 --environment ${CC_ENV} --source airflow/plugins/

-#### Create an Airflow cluster running on GKE
+#### Option 2: Create an Airflow cluster running on GKE

-This can be done in parallel with the previous step in a different shell.
+This can be done in parallel with the app deploy step in a different shell.

 1. Deploy the Airflow service using the script in airflow/deploy: